Back to Archive

 Why It's Crazy

-In 1996, brands simply did not do this.
-The idea that a fast food chain would troll the entire American public with a fake national landmark acquisition — via paid print ads in the most credible newspapers in the country — was so unprecedented that most people couldn't conceive of it as a joke.
+In 1996 — before brands had social media personalities, before April Fools' became a marketing institution — the idea that a fast food chain would troll the entire American public with a fake national landmark acquisition via paid ads in the most credible newspapers in the country was so without precedent that most people genuinely couldn't process it as a joke.
+The Associated Press didn't catch it for two hours.
+That is the benchmark.

 03